Reformist lawmaker Masoud Pezeshkian wins Iran’s presidential vote - KESQ

 (CNN) — Reformist candidate Masoud Pezeshkian has won Iran’s presidential election, the country’s electoral authority said Saturday, defeating his hardline rival in a pivotal vote amid heightened tensions both domestically and internationally.

-Out of 30.5 million votes counted in Friday’s runoff, Pezeshkian won more than 16.3 million, edging out ultraconservative Saeed Jalili, who won more than 13.5 million, according to state-run Press TV.
+Out of 30.5 million votes counted in Friday’s runoff, Pezeshkian won 53.6%, edging out ultraconservative Saeed Jalili, who had 44.3% of the votes, according to state-run Press TV.
 Voter turnout was 49.8%, Press TV reported.

 Pezeshkian was elected in a second round of voting after securing the highest number of ballots in the first round, ahead of Jalili.
 The first round saw the lowest voter turnout for a presidential election since the Islamic Republic was established in 1979.